 Take a look at the area for the first activity and make sure it is all set up.
 At this point, it should be but I always like to have people take a quick look while you have the chance.
 You might notice something that needs to be set up that you forgot about earlier.

 Do the same for the food!
 Do a walk through and make sure everything is out that needs to be out.
 If there were foods that needed to be refrigerated or frozen as long as possible, now is the time to take those out and set them up.

 Keep your party agenda handy so when the party begins, you won’t have to remember what you wanted to do and when.
 You will have it all right there, ready to go!
 Take a quick glance at the agenda to familiarize yourself with it one more time and make sure your helpers understand what they are doing, too!
 Check in on the entertainers and service providers and you are ready to party!

 Since you have planned everything out over the last six weeks or more, you can relax now and HAVE A GREAT TIME!

+If you enjoyed this article, give it a like!
 Let me know how your party went in the comments below!
 I love hearing your experiences!
-Happy Organizing!!!